Hilzu/express-openapi-validate/README.md

   `content` under [Request Body Object][openapi-request-body-object])
 * External references (references to other files and network resources) (See [Reference Object][openapi-reference-object])
+* Validating responses.
+See issue #8 for a discussion about it.

 ## Public API